bbc/tams/docs/adr/0022-flow-bit-rate-properties.md

 tbd

+***Note: it was decided that maximum bit rate would be a required Flow property and average bit rate an optional property.
+Update the specfication changes made to the flow property update PR to remove the DELETE option on max_bit_rate***
+***Note: the description in the specification should reference this ADR for a complete definition of how the buffer size requirements can be estimated using the maximum bit rate and segment duration***

 ## Pros and Cons of the Options

 ### Option 1: Leave the definition of bit rates to be provided externally